MadeByMike/supermaya/README.md

 These additional features that have persistent data including user generated content.
 On JamStack sites including rich content usually means complicated build processes and multiple third-party services.
 This doesn't sit well with me since owning my own data and tinkering with the platform is a big motivation for building a static personal site.

 That's why I opted to pair Supermaya with [KeystoneJS](https://keystonejs.com/) to create a unified API that you own and manage.
-Each of these features are added progressively with JavaScript and will fail gracefully if not configured or the server can't be reached.
+Each of these features are optional and added progressively with JavaScript and will fail gracefully if not configured or the server can't be reached.
 You can opt-out on a per feature basis by modifying the data in `site/_data/site.js`, or on a per-page basis with front-matter.

+**Note**: If you don't want any of these features you can [deploy Supermaya on it's own](https://app.netlify.com/start/deploy?repository=https://github.com/MadeByMike/supermaya) or you can [deploy Supermaya and Keystone together](https://heroku.com/deploy?template=https://github.com/MadeByMike/keystone-jamstack-plus) and connect the API by following the instructions during installation.
+This will deploy Keystone to Herouk and Supermaya to Netlify, as well as configure your Admin user and API URL.

 To get started deploy the [Keystone JAMstack plus starter kit](https://github.com/MadeByMike/keystone-jamstack-plus) platform to Heroku.
 Once installed visit the site on Heroku and copy your Keystone API URL.
 Follow the instructions to automatically deploy Supermaya to Netlify.